intuit/Ignite/docs/pages/Publishing.md

 ### Key

-To successfully publish your documentation on a Continuous integration environment, or anything other than your local machine, you will need to set up a `GH_TOKEN` environment variable.
+To successfully publish your documentation on a continuous integration environment, or anything other than your local machine, you will need to set up a `GH_TOKEN` environment variable.

 ```bash
 GH_TOKEN={github key with write access}